-To evaluate long-term adverse events for MHT, we identified two meta-analyses and two pooled analyses that provided risk estimates beyond 3 years.93-96 The majority of studies included in the four identified sources were from the WHI trials and included a standard dose of MHT; data regarding long-term outcomes for low dose MHT is limited.
-See Table D3.10. for details.
+To evaluate long-term adverse events for MHT, we identified two meta-analyses and two pooled analyses that provided risk estimates beyond 3 years.
+93-96 The majority of studies included in the four identified sources were from the WHI trials and included a standard dose of MHT; data regarding long-term outcomes for low dose MHT is limited.
+See Table D3.10 for details.
 Marjoribanks et al. (2017) conducted a meta-analysis including 22 trials with 43,637 participants from the WHI study, including women of all ages (mean/median age: 48-76 years).
 For the combined estrogen/progesterone doses, the mean follow-up ranged from 3-8 years and the risk ratios were >1 for: stroke, breast cancer, gallbladder disease, venous thromboembolism (VTE), and death (all-cause).
-Of note, the risk ratio for all-cause death was 3.58 for the standard dose but lower (1.00-1.06) for estimates based on higher doses of estrogen (greater than 1 mg), presumably as this estimate was based on more trials of longer duration (e.g., >7.9 years).94 The risk ratios were <1 for all clinical fractures, suggesting a protective element of MHT on this outcome.
-Data for cardiovascular outcomes from Marjoribanks et al. were only available at one year and thus, we supplemented with a meta-analysis from Kim et al. (2020) for these outcomes.
+Compared to no pharmacological treatment, the risk of all-cause death in women without major health problems was approximately 3.6 times greater for women taking standard dose estrogen.
+However, this effect was greatly attenuated (RR: 1.00-1.06) when restricted to trials of longer duration (e.g., >7.9 years).
+94 The risk ratios were <1 for all clinical fractures, suggesting a protective element of MHT on this outcome.
+Data for cardiovascular outcomes from Marjoribanks et al. were only available at one year and thus, we supplemented with a meta-analysis from Kim et al. (2020) for longer-term data.
 Kim et al. (2020) included 26 RCTs of MHT with a median follow-up of 3.4 years and summary estimates, as measured by fixed- and random-effect models (including odds ratio, risk ratio, and hazard ratio), were >1 for: stroke, VTE, pulmonary embolism, myocardial infarction, and coronary heart disease.
-There was no increased risk of all-cause death (OR 1.00) and estimates were <1 for cardiovascular disease, angina, and revascularization.95 When examining only estrogen/progesterone in the observational studies, estimates were higher for venous thromboembolism (2.21), but lower for allcause death (0.61) and myocardial infarction (0.77); though these estimates were based on fewer studies.
+There was no increased risk of all-cause death (OR 1.00) and estimates were <1 for cardiovascular disease, angina, and revascularization.
+95 When examining only estrogen/progesterone in the observational studies, estimates were higher for venous thromboembolism (2.21), but lower for all-cause death (0.61) and myocardial infarction (0.77); though these estimates were based on fewer studies.

 Risk estimates described above were for women across a broad age range, risk estimates in those aged 50-59 years may more accurately represent the group of women who are making treatment decisions for menopausal symptoms.
 Prentice et al. (2021) examined two RCTs including a total of 27,347 participants from the WHI trials who were aged 50-59 years.
 For the combined estrogen/progesterone trial, the median follow-up for the intervention phase was 5.6 years and 18 years for the cumulative phase.
 For the intervention phase, hazard ratios (HRs) were >1 for: coronary heart disease, breast cancer, stroke, and pulmonary embolism, and were <1 for: colorectal cancer, hip fracture, and death.
-These HRs did not change significantly for cumulative follow-up.93 We supplemented Prentice et al. (2021) with an age subgroup analysis from WHI for coronary heart disease specifically.
+These HRs did not change significantly for cumulative follow-up.
+We supplemented Prentice et al. (2021) with an age subgroup analysis from WHI for coronary heart disease specifically.
 Rossouw et al. (2007) reported that CHD risk HR was <1 for women up to the age of 69, and 1.26 for women aged 70-79 years.
-Thus, risk was lower in women aged 50-59 years.96 Full details of these estimates are found in the Table D3.10. in the Supplement.
+Thus, risk was lower in women aged 50-59 years.
+Full details of these estimates are found in the Table D3.10 in the Supplement.